rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

-## Post Summary
+## Final toughs and summary

-This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post have shared a high level rants that have changed my approach to programming.
+This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post have shared a high level rants about topics that have changed how I think about programming.
-Both have looked at the programming from the outside.
-Both allowed to critique the programming process.
-Both forced thinking about the human factor.
-Both allowed me to more critically observe myself.
+Both looked at the programming from outside, facilitated a critique of the programming process, and forced thinking about the human factor.
+Both allow me to more critically observe myself.

 In this post we considered programming to be a mostly empirical process and we asked the question: are we good at this empirical thing?
 We have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
 This is not always easy, sometimes the placement will depend on the situation.
-I hope I have convinced you that understanding these mindsets is helpful, it provides extra context when interacting with others and a mirror.
+I hope I have convinced you that understanding these mindsets is helpful.
+IMO, it provides extra context when interacting with others and a mirror.
 This post presented my honest opinions, these are not scientific claims, just opinions.

+The odd discourse between formal and empirical is not unique to programming.
+I still remember a few anecdotes about "a mathematician, a physicist, a chemist, ...".
+Empirical vs deductive, if one needs to budge then the empirical wins, deductive has to move.
+Some argue that computer science and programming could benefit from a stricter application of formalism.
+This position is rather rare  (restricted to functional programmers).
+The difference is where the source of truth is.
+In a pure empirical world that source has to be what we observe.
+In programming there can be just enough determinism to favor a stricter application of a deductive process.
+I hope I made a convincing case for us to try harder for a peaceful coexistence of both in programming.

 Thank you for reading!